saecki/crates.nvim/README.md

 -- Open the `crates.io` page of the crate on the current line. require('crates').open_crates_io()

--- Show/hide popup with all versions, all features or details about one feature.
+-- Show/hide popup with crate details, all versions, all features or details about one feature.
 -- If `popup.autofocus` is disabled calling this again will focus the popup. require('crates').show_popup()
+-- Same as `crates.show_popup()` but always show crate details. require('crates').show_crate_popup()
 -- Same as `crates.show_popup()` but always show versions. require('crates').show_versions_popup()
 -- Same as `crates.show_popup()` but always show features or features details.